AP-HLine-3D/HLine3D/README.md

 ________________________________________
 SOFTWARE :

-Jamison Adcock performed the initial Java Software to Process
+Jamison Adcock wrote the initial Java Software to Process

 AirSpy SDR# Studio & Daniel Kaminski IF_Avg *.txt files by

-Correcting the Spectra for Background Drift ,
+Correcting the Spectra for Background Drift ,  and incorporated the Matlab Code I developed :

 Normalizing the Spectra to Cold Sky,